 In college, multiple sketchbooks/notebooks were required and reviewed in classes.
-Course requirements encouraged or expected sketchbooks and notebooks for every idea and iteration, training the eye, the mind, and the hand for a lifetime of practice, capturing the everyday.
+Course requirements encouraged or expected sketchbooks and notebooks for every idea and iteration, training the eye, the mind, and the hand for a lifetime of practice capturing the everyday and thinking on paper.

 Shut up and contour!
-That hand-drawn sign was as loud as the text, taped above my 7th grade teacher's desk.
+This was on a hand-drawn sign taped above my 7th grade art teacher's desk.
 I can still hear that poster commanding me to get after it.
-I can remember those early days of drawing my teacher's plants on newsprint.
-Everyone quietly sat with their pencils to the paper, eyes trained on the plant as our hands traced its outline to the paper.
+Those early days were spent drawing the classroom plants with charcoal on newsprint.
+Everyone was quiet, eyes trained on the plant as our hands traced its outline to the paper.
 There was a lot to master with our contour lines.

-When I was 9, I worked hard to memorize passages get merit badges.
-One still stands out: youth is the springtime of life, and habits formed in youth, like seed sown in the ground, will bear fruit, for good or ill, through all years of life.
-The words felt awkward as a kid, but as an adult, I understand and have kept my habits of drawing, writing, and creating.
+When I was 9, I worked hard to memorize passages to earn merit badges.
+One still stands out: Youth is the springtime of life, and habits formed in youth, like seed sown in the ground, will bear fruit, for good or ill, through all years of life.
+The words felt awkward and abstract as a kid, but as an adult, I understand and have kept my habits of drawing, writing, and creating.
 I fill bookshelves with my sketchbooks and notes.